Why You’re Not Losing Weight on the CICO Diet

 When you’re building your meals, here’s what to keep in mind:

 - Protein: Reach for high quality, complete proteins from whole food sources.
-Animal sources such as meat and seafood contain all essential amino acids, while vegetable sources usually lack one or more (but can be combined so they’re considered complete).[2]
+Animal sources such as meat and seafood contain all essential amino acids, while plant-based sources usually lack one or more (but can be combined so they’re considered complete).[4]

-- Fats: Namely, quality fats.
+- Fats: Choose quality fats.
 What does that mean?
 These foods contain higher levels of stable fatty acids like omega-3s, monounsaturated fats and saturated fats.
-Your brain also thrives on fats as an energy source—that’s one of the reasons Bulletproof Brain Octane C8 MCT Oil boosts cognitive function, even if you’re not on the keto diet.[3]
+Your brain also thrives on fats as an energy source—that’s one of the reasons Bulletproof Brain Octane C8 MCT Oil boosts cognitive function, even if you’re not on the keto diet.[5]

-Bulletproof tip: If you’re looking to add high quality protein and fat to your day, Bulletproof Energy Collagen Protein provides all 9 essential amino acids, along with MCT oil to provide an all-in-one solution to sustained energy.
+Bulletproof tip: If you’re looking to add high quality protein and fat to your day, Bulletproof Energy Collagen Protein provides all 9 essential amino acids, along with MCT oil to provide an all-in-one solution for sustained energy.
 Or if you need some on-the-go fuel, reach for a Bulletproof Collagen Protein Bar.

 Your body needs nutrients, not just calories